MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-files-file-sync/includes/7-deploy-azure-file-sync.md

 After the Azure File Sync agent installation completes, the **Server Registration** window opens.

 By registering the Windows Server with a Storage Sync Service, you establish a trust relationship between your server (or cluster) and the Storage Sync Service.
-For the registration, you need your Azure subscription ID and some of the deployment settings you configured in step 1:
+For the registration, you need your Azure subscription ID and some of the deployment settings you configured in the first step:
 - The Storage Sync Service deployment name
 - The Resource Group for the deployment

 > [!Note]
-> A server (or cluster) can be registered with only one Storage Sync Service at a time.
+> A server (or cluster) can be registered with only one Storage Sync Service resource at a time.